snotskie/ttrpg/site/src/index.md

 **Efficiently Packed:** When you perform a Preparedness Check, you may have the roll bump when you roll a $2$ on the die.

 **Past Repeated:** Up to once per session, when you fail a non-violent Check or lose a non-violent Contest, you may choose to channel a past memory to guide you.
-If you do, for the rest of the scene, you may use your History Stat in place of the Stat you failed the Check or lost the Contest with.
+If you do, for the rest of the scene, you may use your History Stat in place of the Stat you failed the Check or lost the Contest with, even for actions not typically covered by your History Stat.

 **Armored Skin:** Whenever you lose a violent Contest as the Defender, protect yourself for $+3$.

 !!! note "Effect Wording: Protect Yourself for $+X$"
+    Blue boxes like these provide explanation for common shorthanded wordings for effects in this game.

     When an effect describes a failed Check or lost Contest and says to “protect yourself for $+X$,” you suffer the results as though you had rolled $+X$ higher.
 This cannot turn the failure into a success or loss into a win, but it can reduce the severity of the outcome.

 **Careful Resolve:** Whenever you fail a Check while performing dangerous stunts or procedures, protect yourself for $+3$.